mercadopago/devsite-docs/guides/checkout-api-v2/capture-authorized-payment.en.md

 ## Capture partial value

-To capture an amount lower than the reserved amount, send a **PUT** with the new value informed in the `transaction_amount` parameter to the endpoint [/v1/payments/{id}](/developers/en/reference/payments/_payments_id/put) and execute the request or, if you prefer, use one of our SDKs below.
+To capture an amount lower than the reserved amount, send the value to be captured to the `transaction_amount` parameter and execute the request through the codes available below.

 ----[mla]----
 > WARNING